 Age range: Typically I work with the 6-16 years age group for assessments.

 What is included?
 The assessment fee covers 2-3 meetings – an intake session (usually Zoom), the assessment session (always face to face), and the optional feedback (Zoom) session.
 Also includes email support during the assessment process and consultation with key stakeholders.
 Remote meetings are possible for some sessions in the case of scheduling difficulties and public health restrictions.
 I welcome joint feedback sessions with young person and parents, for more information please get in touch.

 Attainment testing DARE applications: Current literacy and numeracy attainments statement, where there is already a valid cognitive assessment

 - To inform transition planning from primary to secondary school, from pre school to primary school etc.

 - To support applications for Irish exemptions, State Exam Accommodations (RACE) and access to higher level (DARE).

-- Provides a school with a student specific profile of learning strengths and need so SEN support in school can be appropriately designed for that students needs
+- Provides a school with a student specific profile of learning strengths and needs so that SEN support in school can be appropriately designed for students needs

-- Psycho-Educational assessments play a very important role in identifying Specific Learning Difficulties such as Dyslexia, as well General Learning Difficulties, Intellectual Disability and Giftedness.
+- Educational assessments play a very important role in identifying Specific Learning Difficulties such as Dyslexia, as well General Learning Difficulties, Intellectual Disability and Giftedness.

 - Onward referral to specialist services for concerns about speech disorders, motor skills disorders, Autism, ADHD etc. are also an important part of the assessment process